 There are so many possibilities!
-You can easily do apricot, raspberry, blueberry, cherry, strawberry, peach, almond, date, or whatever you desire.
+You can easily fill them with apricot, raspberry, blueberry, cherry, strawberry, peach, almond, date, or whatever you desire.

 The only caveat would be to make sure there are no chunks and that it is a jelly consistency.